What is a WYSIWYG editor?

 Aloha is originally made for the Gentics CMS project, then released its source code alongside numerous components of the project.

 Medium editor offers a simple WYSIWYG in-line editor, which works directly on your HTML content.
-It is tested on several browsers as Mozilla Firefox, Internet Explorer IE 9+, Edge, Safari, and Google Chrome.
+It is tested on many browsers as Mozilla Firefox, Internet Explorer IE 9+, Edge, Safari, and Google Chrome.

 Pell is a lightweight open-source WYSIWYG text editor for web without any external or massive JS dependencies.
 The zipped/ minimized size of the library is 1.34Kb, which is extremely tiny comparing to other libraries on this list.